-At year-end, the Authority's governmental funds reported combined restated fund balances of \$13.8 million.
+At year-end, the Authority's governmental funds reported combined fund balances of \$14.0 million.

-- The fund balance of the Hesperia Housing Authority Fund is \$12.0 million, which is restricted for low and moderate income housing functions.
-The Fund balance has increased by \$0.2 million from the June 30, 2018 restated fund balance of \$11.8 million.
-The increase is primarily due to selling one parcel of land held for resale at a gain of \$0.2 million. - The Victor Valley Economic Development Agency (VVEDA) Housing Authority Fund balance of nearly \$1.8 million, which is a modest increase from June 30, 2018.
+The fund balance of the Hesperia Housing Authority Fund is \$12.2 million, which is restricted for low and moderate income housing functions.
+The Fund balance has increased by \$0.1 million from June 30, 2019.
+As described, the increase is primarily due to the reduction of operational expenditures.

+The Victor Valley Economic Development Agency (VVEDA) Housing Authority Fund balance is \$1.8 million, which is a modest increase from June 30, 2019.
 The primary reason is that VVEDA funds must be utilized for low and moderate income housing functions in the VVEDA target area.